PDAL/PDAL/doc/tutorial/liblas_to_pdal.rst

     pdal::PointViewSet point_view_set = las_reader->execute(table);
     pdal::PointViewPtr point_view = *point_view_set.begin();
     pdal::Dimension::IdList dims = point_view->dims();

-here we read right away and then iterate over it
+    pdal::LasHeader las_header = las_reader->header();

+The PDAL code is also different in the way that we read all the data right away while in libLAS we just open the file.

 TODO: How to test if loaded successfully?
 Was ``LAS_header == NULL``